luisarizmendi/ai-apps/apps/object-detection-webcam/object-detection-inference/README.md

 ## Description

-This Flask application provides real-time object detection system using YOLO (You Only Look Once) for computer vision tasks.
+This Flask application provides object detection system using YOLO (You Only Look Once) for computer vision tasks.

 ## Features

-- Real-time object detection using YOLO
+- Object detection using YOLO
 - Webcam streaming with object annotations
 - Batch image processing (for testing)
 - Configurable detection thresholds